I Overview

 With the target correctly oriented in the manual adjustment window, you can now mark the four corners.

-2. Print Prism will search for the black border and automatically place the corner markers.
+- Print Prism will search for the red corner indicators on the target and automatically place the corner markers if possible.

 In most cases: